Form a Corporation in South Carolina

 It's best to spend some time deciding on your company name.
 This is for your own best branding but also to comply with South Carolina law.
-Use our article, Is My Business Name Available? to learn more about searching for a name and reserving a name with South Carolina state.
+SunDoc can conduct name availability searches for you or reserve your corporation name, or you can run name searches on your own.

 Whatever name you choose needs to be available in your state, according to the Secretary of State records.
 This is necessary; otherwise, you could receive a filing rejection.
 Remember other rules about your name choice as well: It cannot mislead the public, and it cannot be too close to another company’s name so that it leads to deception.